tus/tus-resumable-upload-protocol/protocol.md

 ##### POST

 Clients MUST use a `POST` against a well known upload creation URL to request the creation of a new file resource.
-The request MUST include an `Entity-Length` header.
-If the [Stream](#stream) extension is used to upload a file of unknown size the header `Entity-Length: streaming` MUST be included.
+The request MUST include an `Upload-Length` header.
+If the [Stream](#stream) extension is used to upload a file of unknown size the header `Upload-Length: streaming` MUST be included.

 The Client MAY supply the `Metadata` header to add additional metadata to the upload creation request.
 The Server MAY decide to ignore or use this information